 - RESPOND: define the escalation path and notification obligations

-- RECOVER: document RTO/RPO targets
+- RECOVER: document RTO and RPO targets

 - RESPOND: run a tabletop exercise (simulate a ransomware incident)